hailo-ai/hailo_model_zoo/docs/GETTING_STARTED.rst

 Info
 ----

-You can easily print information of any network exists in the model zoo, to get a sense of its input/output shape, parameters, operations, framework etc.
+You can easily print information of any network that exists in the model zoo to get a sense of its input/output shape, parameters, operations, framework, etc.

 To print a model-zoo network information: